Jim-Fan/ncl/README.md

-Naive command language (ncl) is a programming language modeling an imaginary machine with a handful of predefined variables ("registers") and a data stack, both of which are 32-bit wide.
+Naive command language (ncl) is a programming language modeling an imaginary machine with a handful of predefined variables ("registers") and a stack, both of which are 32-bit wide.

 The major motivation is practising the use of GNU flex and bison for implementing interpreter.
 And when there is need for quick refresh